ahcox/krust/docs/design/coding_standard.md

 pop out in a file.
 An example of this is an anonymous namespace holding helper functions at the top of a files or a set of string manipulation functions.

+### Symbol Aliasing
+Certain tools such as Doxygen fail to distinguish symbols that differ only by namespace prefix.
+To combat that, care is taken to avoid repeating the same undecorated symbol name in multiple namespaces even if that leads to clumsier naming such as `Krust::sysx::Manager` and `Krust::sysy::Manager` becoming `Krust::sysx::SysXManager` and `Krust::sysy::SysYManager`.

 General Code Layout
 -------------------